LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 ==================================================  =========================================  ==================

-As described in Section :numref:`Mathematics.Linear`, when solving the Newton linear systems with matrix-free methods, the ARKLS interface requires a *jtimes* function to compute an approximation to the product between the Jacobian matrix
+As described in :numref:`ARKODE.Mathematics.Linear`, when solving the Newton linear systems with matrix-free methods, the ARKLS interface requires a *jtimes* function to compute an approximation to the product between the Jacobian matrix